fosterbrereton/forest-svg-docs/forest_intro.md

 `begin()` and `end()` in a forest behave just like their equivalent member functions found in a typical standard library container.

-- `forest<T>::end()` will always return `{R, T}`.
+- `forest<T>::end()` will always return `{Root, T}`.
 This is true regardless of whether or not the forest is empty.

-- `forest<T>::begin()` will always return `++{R, L}`.
+- `forest<T>::begin()` will always return `++{Root, L}`.
 This follows the rules of the leading out edge explained above, meaning that it will either point to the first node in the forest (if it is not empty), or `end()` (if it is).

-While iterators pointing to the root node $R$ are valid, they should never be dereferenced.

 ## Forest Edge Constraints

 Now that we know about nodes, edges, and iterators, there are additional constraints the forest imposes upon its edges that maintain its structure.
+(Going back to our original illustration, these constraints make sure the string is only fed once through a bead.)

 ### Leading In Edge